PPetermeier/PPetermeier.github.io/content/authors/admin/_index.md

 ---

-## About Me
+### About Me

-I have a BA Sci in Business Information Systems with a focus on Data Science and Data Engineering specialising in Reinforcement Learning. \
+I have a **B.S. in Business Information Systems** with a focus on *Data Science* and *Data Engineering* specialising in *Reinforcement Learning*. \
+I'm interested in data and models related to energy systems and the green transition, bioinformatics and materials science. \
-I'm interested in formal modeling related to Climate Change & -Policy as well as  Macro- & Political Economy, though not exclusively.
+In my spare time I am amateurishly dabbling in climate change and policy as well as  macro- and political economy, though not exclusively.